shravya-bhaskara/Responsible-Production-and-Green-Consumption/README.md

 A fisherman gets hold of more plastic or garbage found at rivers or seas than any other organisation or committee.
 And so most of it is just found lying around until someone takes up the initiative.
 This could cause a time lapse and might result in further danger to aqua life as well as increase in water related diseases due to increased water pollution.
 Inorder to help with that, improve the water quality and reduce the affect on marine life, we have devised a system that would help the committee and societ at great.
 The fishermen themselves will be able to notify the authorities regarding the amount of plastic or garbade dump.

 ### How can technology help?
 We can devise a system that connects the fishermen with the local authorities.
-The fishermen will have to send an SMS or a photo from their mobile phones, the local authorities upon receiving it, will sen in a team to collect all the garbage dump and will also notify higher authorities regarding the same so that the recycling can also be done effectively.
+The fishermen will have to send an SMS or a photo from their mobile phones, the local authorities upon receiving it, will send in a team to collect all the garbage dump and will also notify higher authorities regarding the same so that the recycling can also be done effectively.

 ### The idea
 This project aims to establish a connection between the fishermen and the civic authorities regarding the plastic dump found at the banks of rivers/ lakes.
 We have made use of Node RED in doing so.